Our Commitment to Sustainable Travel

 Adventure People is committed to working towards UNESCO’s sustainable tourism policy, working with local in-country affiliates and partners to sustain local tourism which will help protect local economies from the negative impact of tourism, instead of encouraging local development and growth, safeguarding local traditions and culture.

 All tourism has the potential to offer both positive and negative impacts on local regions.
-Keeping our tours small, with 16 passengers or less, is part of our commitment to sustainable tourism and is entrenched in our travel philosophy.
+Keeping most of travel club trips small, with 16 passengers or less, is part of our commitment to sustainable tourism and is entrenched in our travel philosophy.
 Small groups have minimal footprints on places visited as well as avoiding overcrowded locations.
 We believe it is important to take our guests to local villages, to regions that may not otherwise reap the benefits of tourism.

 When developing our tour itineraries, it is our mission to offer a balance between visiting well known sites, as well as attractions and villages off the main tourist trail.
 This spreads the benefits of tourism to more remote communities which will overall benefit the region.